-An Environmental Product Declaration (EPD) is a standardised report that provides transparent, and third-party verified information on the environmental impact of a product, over a selected set of life cycle stages.
+An Environmental Product Declaration (EPD) is a standardised report that provides transparent, and accredited third-party verified information on the environmental impact of a product, over a selected set of life cycle stages.

-In determining environmental performance of a building product or system in a building, an EPD is not a substitute for a Whole of Building Life Cycle Assessment (WBLCA).
-Individual building products may act in concert to deliver certain operational performance outcomes, such as ventilation and solar control interactions with the thermal mass of a structure to deliver passive heating and cooling.
+An EPD can include a verification of a Life Cycle Assessment (LCA), but in determining environmental performance of a product or system in a building, an EPD is not a substitute for a Whole of Building Life Cycle Assessment (WBLCA), which also includes the use-stage of a building, also takes into consideration the reuse, recovery and recycling of products.
+A further limitation is that individual building products may act in concert to deliver certain operational performance outcomes, such as ventilation and solar control interactions with the thermal mass of a structure to deliver passive heating and cooling, and so individual EPDs will not capture this complexity of product usage.

-EPDs are a useful tool for measuring the environmental impact of a particular building product in isolation, it may allow for comparisons between functionally equivalent products, for example, a brick vs. a brick or a kitchen tap vs. a kitchen tap.
+EPDs are a useful tool for measuring the environmental impact of a particular building product in isolation.
+They may allow for comparisons between functionally equivalent products, for example, a brick vs. a brick or a kitchen tap vs. a kitchen tap (where one made out of steel and one made out of brass, could be compared to see which one has the greater environmental footprint).
+From a regulatory perspective, EPDs enable auditing and the verification of claims being made by product manufacturers (i.e., to address greenwashing).

 An EPD is based on a set of internationally recognised standards and guidelines, and consists of multiple datasets that outline the consumption of energy, water, resources, and emissions to air, water, and soil.
 The data is combined using several environmental impact categories, including contributions to climate change, pollution of air, water, and soil, and resource depletion.
 Additional information such as product performance, environmental management systems, and other certifications may also be included.
 EPDs are typically developed by product manufacturers or suppliers, and can be used by consumers, architects, and other stakeholders to make more informed decisions about the environmental performance of the products they use or specify.
-In a world where sustainability claims can be unclear or misleading, EPDs offer transparency, assurance, and clarity on the environmental impacts of a product, although they cannot be used to compare different materials.
+In a world where sustainability claims can be unclear or misleading, EPDs offer transparency, assurance, and clarity on the environmental impacts of a product, and can be used to compare different materials provided that similar parameters (e.g., units such as per m2) are taken into consideration.